Inklingo

 cifras

-Use 'cifras' when referring to statistical data, numerical results, or monetary amounts, often in a formal or report-like context.
+Use 'cifras' specifically when referring to statistical data, results, or figures that have been calculated or compiled, often in reports or news.

 A colorful bar chart showing three different colored bars of varying heights on a clean background.